 Although some insurers require you to undergo a complete health check-up before they issue a life insurance policy to you, some just require you to provide the information in the form.
 Now, if any such condition that leads to or becomes the cause of your death, the death benefit claim will be rejected.

 In case the policyholder dies while giving birth to a child or because of some delivery-related complications, the insurance is not liable to release the death benefit.
 While this seems a bit too unfair, insurance companies are here to run their businesses and not to back you up financially in every unfortunate case.

 This is the most common one among term insurance exclusions in India.
-In case the policyholder commits suicides in the first year of the policy issuance, the insurance company is not liable to entertain the claim filed by the nominee.
+If the policyholder commits suicide in the first year of the policy issuance, the insurance company can reject the claim.

-However, the case can be different after the first year, as some insurance companies cover the incident valid to issue the claim amount subject to the policy terms and conditions.
+However, the case can be different after the first year, as some insurance companies cover the incident valid subject to the policy terms and conditions.

-While these are the case cases of death in which claims are rejected by insurance companies, there are some other cases too.
-One such case is when the policyholder dies due to a natural disaster, such as earthquake, landslide or rockslide, tsunami, etc. Insurance companies consider these cases under the act of god, which they don’t entertain and no claims arising out of such an incident are issued the death benefit.
+These are some common cases of death in which claims are rejected by insurance companies.
+There must be some other cases as well.
+One such case is when the policyholder dies due to a natural disaster.
+For example, an earthquake, landslide or rockslide, tsunami, etc. Insurance companies consider these cases under the act of god, which they don’t entertain.
+No claims arising out of such an incident are issued the death benefit.